exosite/ecql/README.md

 Consistency is the consistency level.
 The valid values are:

+* `default` - Alias for local_quorum and default value when no consistency is provied.
 * `one` - Consistency level one.
 * `two` - Consistency level two.
 * `three` - Consistency level three.